 4. Phil Collins

 Genesis member Phil Collins announced in 2011 that he was ending his touring career due to hearing loss.
 His diminished hearing due to chronic noise exposure was impacting his ability to perform, which resulted in his decision.
-Throughout his career, Phil Collins has won Oscar, Grammy and Golden Globe awards and he insists that the soundtrack for Tarzan is the greatest soundtrack ever.
+Throughout his career, Phil Collins has won Oscar, Grammy and Golden Globe awards and famously wrote the soundtrack for the Disney movie Tarzan.

 5. Neil Young